Project overview

 Human-Nature Interactions and Impacts of Tourist Activities on Protected Areas

 Tourism in protected areas is a sensitive issue.
 It is sometimes hard to find the right balance between preserving these and opening them up to visitors.
-The HUMANITA project develops evidence-based and participatory management tools that allow regions to better monitor and evaluate the impact of tourism in protected areas.
-The partnership involves tourists and local communities in the development of their solutions, which helps to collect data, create more awareness and change behaviour.
+The HUMANITA project developed evidence-based and participatory management tools that allow regions to better monitor and evaluate the impact of tourism in protected areas.
+The partnership involved tourists and local communities in the development of their solutions, which helped to collect data, create more awareness and change behaviour.

 Project Budget